ppone/docs/accounting/quickbooks-desktop.md

 The QuickBooks Desktop integration ships with the following capabilities:

 - Importing outstanding invoices from QuickBooks Desktop
-- Importing customers from QuickBooks Desktop (when billed)
+- Importing customers from QuickBooks Desktop
 - Reconciling payments received on Invoiced to QuickBooks Desktop
 - Syncing payments recorded on QuickBooks Desktop to Invoiced